 She has appeared as a guest soloist with many ensembles both in Europe and the U.S., including The Washington Bach Consort DC, The Sixteen, The Bach Sinfonia, Carmel Bach Festival, St. Thomas Church NYC, Bach Vespers at Holy Trinity Lutheran NYC, Baltimore Consort, Bach Festival of Philadelphia, Armonia Nova, The Folger Consort, Parthenia, Sonnambula, Abendmusik, Hudson Chorale, and Fairfax Choral Society.
 Repertoire includes the mezzo/alto solos in Bach Magnificat, St Matthew and St John Passions, B Minor Mass and many cantatas, Vivaldi’s Gloria, Handel’s Messiah and Dixit Dominus, Durufle and Faure Requiem, Paine Mass in D and songs from the Elizabethan era for Parthenia’s acclaimed program When Music and Sweet Poetry Agree.
 She is a frequent soloist with Distinguished Concerts International New York, performing Calling All Dawns at Carnegie Hall and David Geffen Hall.
 She is the Artistic Director of ModernMedieval, a new ensemble that fosters collaborative projects featuring early music in conjunction with newly commissioned works.

-Jacqueline is also a voice teacher, maintaining a private studio in New York in addition to being an adjunct Professor of Voice at Columbia University Teachers College and Fordham University.
+Jacqueline is also a voice teacher, maintaining a private studio in New York in addition to being an Adjunct Professor of Voice at Columbia University Teachers College, Fordham University and The Dalton School.
 She has given residencies and masterclasses at Universities all over the US, including SUNYOswego, University of Athens Georgia, Mannes School of Music NYC and Georgetown University DC.
 She also has been a Visiting Artist at Duke University NC, The Catholic University of America D.C. and Binghamton University New York, collaborating with student composers to develop and perform new pieces for the voice.
 She also gives lectures on vocal heath, vocal pedagogy and Extended Vocal Techniques, and gives Ensemble Technique workshops with groups ranging from trios to choirs with 100+ members.
 She is a member of the faculty of Chorworks, a choral workshop held annually in D.C.
 She holds degrees from Queens University Belfast and Teacher’s College Columbia University and is currently a C.V.
 Starr Doctoral Fellow and a Teaching Fellow at The Juilliard School.